-2.7 Differences between the Proposed Rule and the Draft Rule
+2.7 Differences between the proposed Rule, draft Rule and final Rule

-In making its more preferable draft Rule, the Commission has adopted some components of the Panel's proposed Rule change, and made modifications to others, to further promote the NEO.
+In making its more preferable Rule, the Commission has adopted some components of the Panel's proposed Rule change, and made modifications to others, to further promote the NEO.

-The substantive differences between the Panel's Rule change proposal and the more preferable draft Rule as determined by the Commission are:
+The substantive differences between the Panel's Rule change proposal and the more preferable Rule as determined by the Commission are:

-- that the CPT should be set at an absolute level of \$187,500, and not be defined as a value relative to that of VoLL; and - that VoLL will be renamed the "Maximum Market Price", rather than the "Market Price Limit" (and that the "Market Floor Price" will consequently be renamed the "Minimum Market Price").
+- that the CPT should be set at an absolute level of \$187,500, and not be defined as a value relative to that of VoLL; and - that VoLL will be renamed the "Market Price Cap", rather than the "Market Price Limit".